What Is Poitín? The Complete Guide to Ireland’s Original Spirit

-St. Patrick’s Day, observed annually on 17 March, is generally a divisive occasion.
-For some it is all fun and festivities, celebrating the Irish people and their contribution to the world.
-For others, it is an infuriating time of year, a day of international patronisation, stereotyping and cultural appropriation that leads to a night out only possibly outdone by New Year’s Eve on the ‘God, why did I bother?’ scale.
+St. Patrick’s Day, observed annually on 17 March, can be a divisive occasion.
+For some it is all fun and festivities.
+A chance to celebrate Ireland and its people’s contribution to the world.
+For others, it is an infuriating time of year.
+A day of international patronisation, stereotyping and cultural appropriation.
+One that leads to a night out only possibly outdone by New Year’s Eve on the ‘God, why did I bother?’ scale.

 Humble beginnings

-Irish monks were the master distillers of their time, boasting a knowledge and reverence for the craft that simply didn’t exist outside of the monasteries.
-Royalty from across Europe came to recognise this fact, and would often write to them asking for the latest batch.
+Irish monks were the master distillers of their time and royalty from across Europe came to recognise this fact.
+They would often write to them asking for the latest batch.
 For a time, poitín carried little controversy, and enjoyed a healthy reputation.

 The church and state take a stand (what could go wrong?)

-However, despite poitín being a fixture in rural locations for many centuries, and its heavy association with monks, the Church’s official line on the spirit soon became strict and dismissive, a view shared by the government.
+For centuries poitín existed quietly alongside other forms of distillation.
+But, despite its association with monks, the Church’s official line on the spirit soon became strict and dismissive.
+A view shared by the British government.
+Surprise, surprise.

-After several failed, localised attempts to curtail its influence and creation, the first major legislative move to crackdown on poitín production came in 1661, when King Charles II introduced the first excise tax on alcohol and outlawed private distillation.
-Centuries-long traditions suddenly become a crime, and large populations in Ireland were rendered criminals.
+There were several failed, localised attempts to curtail its influence and creation.
+Then the first major legislative move to crackdown on poitín production came in 1661 when King Charles II introduced the first excise tax on alcohol and outlawed private distillation.
+Centuries-long traditions suddenly become a crime, rendering large populations in Ireland criminals.
+Nice one, lads.

-Things worsened with the advent of The Pot Still Act of 1771, which had a profound and disastrous effect.
-Supposedly introduced to prevent the wastage of corn, it seemed apparent at the time that it was simply a further measure implemented to undermine personal distillation.
-Many were liable for these taxes, including legitimate distillers, who were forced to close down.
+Things worsened with the advent of The Pot Still Act of 1771.
+Supposedly introduced to prevent the wastage of corn, it seemed apparent at the time that it was a further measure to undermine personal distillation.
+Many “legitimate” distillers were forced to close down too.
+A law passed in 1823 that cut the duty on Scotch whisky didn’t help.
 An 1832 report on illicit distillation stated: “Poitín must have been plentyful in past days but Alas! those days are gone, nowadays poitín is almost extinct.”

-Only the good die after centuries of rich history and tradition
+Only the good die young after centuries of rich history and tradition

 Back with a complicated, legislative bang